-Please Note: The Jury Services Department will be closed on Monday, September 1, in observance of Labor Day.
+Please Note: The Jury Services Department will be closed on Monday, October 13, in observance of Columbus Day.

 Mailing Address -